dechamps/ASIO401/CONFIGURATION.md

 will reduce latency but will increase the likelihood of glitches/discontinuities (buffer overflow/underrun) if the audio pipeline is not fast enough.

-Reads and writes to the QA401 happen once per buffer length, and the maximum queue size of the QA401 is 1024 samples.
-For this reason, a buffer size of 1024 samples or more is unlikely to work well, as the record queue would not be drained in time to avoid buffer overflow.
+The QA401 device can store up to 1024 samples in the hardware itself.

+On the output (playback) side, ASIO401 will keep two buffers inflight at any given time; if the buffer size is larger than half the hardware queue size, the excess data is queued on the computer side of the USB connection and is streamed progressively as space becomes available in the QA401 hardware queue.

+On the input (recording) side, ASIO401 always keeps a read request inflight such that the QA401 hardware queue is always being drained, and hopefully stays nearly empty at all times.

+The best reliability is achieved with a buffer size of 1024 samples; this ensures there is always some data queued on the USB host side to keep the QA401 hardware output queue nearly filled at all times.
+Smaller buffers only make sense if you care about latency.
+Larger buffers tend to cause discontinuities (glitches) in the input direction for some reason.

 Note that some host applications might already provide a user-controlled buffer size setting; in this case, there should be no need to use this option.
 It is